Table of Contents

 Zeyrek Çinili Hamam Museum: A Journey Through Centuries

-Adjacent to the Zeyrek Çinili Hamam, the newly established Zeyrek Çinili Hamam Museum is a treasure trove of Istanbul’s rich cultural heritage.
+Adjacent to the Zeyrek Çinili Hamam, the newly established Zeyrek Çinili Hamam Museum is a unique new element of Istanbul‘s rich hamam culture.
 Born from the excavations carried out during the hammam’s restoration, the museum showcases thousands of tile fragments and archaeological artifacts discovered on-site.
 These surprise findings inspired the creation of the museum, aiming to share the district’s fifteen-century-old cultural legacy with visitors.

 Exhibits and Galleries